S2-group/cain-2025-device-remote-llm-energy-rep-pkg/README.md

 ```

 # Getting the results
-The output data is saved in the `run_table.csv` file, which could be found in "/experiment/experiment_output" folder.
+The output data is saved in the `run_table.csv` file, which could be found in `/experiment/experiment_output` folder.

 # Data Analysis

-For performing statistical tests on the data generated from the experiment follow the instructions provided in [Data Analysis](data-analysis/README.md)
+For performing statistical tests on the data generated from the experiment, run the `.ipynb` file (R runtime)  in folder [Data Analysis](data-analysis/) with the `run_table.csv` file.